edzyldrm/Psd2WithOAuth/Readme.md

-﻿Documents includes slides and demo for Developing Services for the Cloud Group4
+﻿Documents includes the code, slides and demo for Developing Services for the Cloud Group

 \*\* NOTE \*\*\*